 Why Virgin Voyages doesn’t offer drink packages

 Officially, Virgin says through many months and rounds of Q&A with potential clients, people weren’t interested in unlimited alcohol as much as they were a quality experience.
-They (Virgin) also wanted to have drink prices be reasonable and not have nondrinkers subsidize the drinking habits of other people.
+They (Virgin) also wanted to have beverage prices be reasonable and not have nondrinkers subsidize the drinking habits of other people.

 The official statement from Virgin regarding beverage packages: